kabass/commcare-resource-model/README.md

 CPU usage is a little harder than RAM but the approach is similar, you should observe the CPU usage over time for a known load or use load testing to determine CPU usage requirements.

+_RiakCS_
+RAM: this depends on the backend that's in use.
+For Bitcask you need enough memory to store all the keys in RAM.
+Note: ICDS uses Bitcask